-10. Why should I use the STAR Web Tool instead of filling out a PDF field evaluation form?
-Creating an account in the STAR Web Tool is a fast, simple way to enter your field information.
+10. Why should I use the STAR Tool instead of filling out a PDF field evaluation form?
+Creating an account in the STAR Tool is a fast, simple way to enter your field information.
 It will save in your account for proceeding years, so you can copy answers to other fields each year you participate.
-The STAR Web Tool provides instant STAR rating results, walks you through steps to increase your STAR rating, provides resources for improvement, and allows you to share your results on social media!
+The STAR Tool provides instant STAR rating results, walks you through steps to increase your STAR rating, and provides resources for improvement!